kbialek/ulauncher-bitwarden/README.md

 - search: feed passphrase into cli subprocess
 - use "locate anything-at-all" command to check if we can open db file, before asking for passphrase. do this on first run and cache result for later.
 - show "enter more words" if result list exceeds "max items"
+- when entry is activated, show following items:
+	- every key (except for password) - if selected, copy that to clipboard
+	- "copy password to clipboard", without showing it on screen